FAQs About IBC Meetings and Minutes

 The NIH system of oversight for recombinant and synthetic nucleic acid research described in the NIH Guidelines is based on expectations of transparency and public access to information about the biosafety oversight of the research activities.
 Institutions should prepare IBC meeting minutes that not only serve the institution’s need for a record of the IBC’s proceedings, but that also document for NIH and the public that the IBC is fulfilling the performance expectations of the NIH Guidelines.

 The NIH Guidelines accord institutions latitude in the development of specific IBC administrative procedures and practices, including those regarding the preparation of minutes.
-The latitude notwithstanding, OSP expects IBCs to adequately document fulfillment of their review and oversight responsibilities described in Section IV-B-2-b of the NIH Guidelines.
+OSP expects IBCs to adequately document fulfillment of their review and oversight responsibilities described in Section IV-B-2-b of the NIH Guidelines.

 Section IV-B-2-b describes a number of activities that the IBC must carry out on behalf of the institution including:

-- Assessing the facilities, procedures, practices, and training and expertise of personnel involved in recombinant or synthetic nucleic acid research; and
+- Assessing the facilities, procedures, practices, and training and expertise of personnel involved in recombinant or synthetic nucleic acid molecule research, and

-- Periodically reviewing recombinant or synthetic nucleic acid research to ensure compliance with the NIH Guidelines.
+- Periodically reviewing recombinant or synthetic nucleic acid molecule research to ensure ongoing compliance with the NIH Guidelines.

 - Agent characteristics (e.g. virulence, pathogenicity, environmental stability)